Shared-Reality-Lab/IMAGE-server/DEPLOYMENT.md

     Here is a command to create them all:
     `touch config/{maps.env,express-common.env,llm.env,azure-api.env}`

+    Please note: these files include credentials that should not be committed into Git!

 # Starting Services
 To start the services, you need to be in the directory where your docker compose is located.